Lucetia/piracy/old/README.md

 -   [Tomato.to](https://tomato.to/) Stock Downloader | Supports Shutterstock, Gettyimages, Adobe stock, Fotolia, Vectorstock, iStockphoto, PNGTree & PicFair.
 -   [How to download paid fonts for free](https://www.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) Post by /u/Bebhio on how to use clever Google searches to find fonts online
 -   [gallery-dl](https://github.com/mikf/gallery-dl) Command-line program to download image-galleries and -collections from several image hosting sites

-# Automation

--   [FlexGet](https://flexget.com/) FlexGet is a multipurpose automation tool for all of your media with support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
--   [Pulsarr](https://github.com/roboticsound/Pulsarr) Browser extension (currently Chrome & Firefox) for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.
--   [Bonarr](https://github.com/klassicstudios/Bonarr) A fork of Radarr to work with porn.
--   [traktarr](https://github.com/l3uddz/traktarr) Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
--   [Mylar](https://github.com/evilhero/mylar) An automated Comic Book Downloader (cbr/cbz) for use with SABnzbd, NZBGet, and torrents
--   [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
--   [CloudBox](https://cloudbox.works/) An All-In-One, Cloud-Centric, Media Server Solution
--   [Piracy and automation, an overview](https://docs.google.com/document/d/1TwUrRj982WlWUhrxvMadq6gdH0mPW0CGtHsTOFWprCo/edit) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools
--   [Nefarious](https://lardbit.github.io/nefarious/) Nefarious is a web application that helps you download movies and TV shows.

-# TV Automation

--   [Sonarr](https://github.com/Sonarr/Sonarr) Smart PVR for newsgroup and BitTorrent users.
--   [SickRage](https://github.com/SiCKRAGE/SiCKRAGE) Automatic Video Library Manager for TV Shows.
--   [SickChill](https://sickchill.github.io/) an automatic Video Library Manager for TV Shows.
--   [SickBeard](http://sickbeard.com/) The ultimate PVR application that searches for and manages your TV shows
--   [SickGear](https://github.com/SickGear/SickGear) SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.
--   [Medusa](https://pymedusa.com/) Automatic Video Library Manager for TV Shows.

-# Movie Automation

--   [Radarr](https://radarr.video/) A fork of Sonarr to work with movies à la Couchpotato.
--   [RadarrSync](https://github.com/Sperryfreak01/RadarrSync) Syncs two Radarr servers through web API.
--   [CouchPotato](https://github.com/CouchPotato/CouchPotatoServer) Automatic Movie Downloading via NZBs & Torrents
--   [Watcher](https://github.com/nosmokingbandit/Watcher3) Watcher is an automated movie NZB & Torrent searcher and snatcher.

-# Music Automation

--   [Lidarr](https://github.com/lidarr/Lidarr) Looks and smells like Sonarr but made for music.
--   [Headphones](https://github.com/rembo10/headphones) Automatic music downloader for SABnzbd

-# Subtitles Automation

--   [Bazarr](https://github.com/morpheus65535/bazarr) Bazarr is a companion application to Sonarr and Radarr.
-It manages and downloads subtitles based on your requirements.
--   [autosub](https://github.com/agermanidis/autosub) Command-line utility for auto-generating subtitles for any video file using speech recognition
--   [nzb-subliminal](https://github.com/caronc/nzb-subliminal) Fetches subtitles for the videos it's provided.
-It can be easily integrated into NZBGet and SABnzbd too.
--   [subsync](https://github.com/smacke/subsync) Automagically synchronize subtitles with the video.
--   [vlsub](https://github.com/exebetche/vlsub) VLC extension to download subtitles from opensubtitles.org

 # P2P Networks